 Sam Keck Scott is a freelance writer of both fiction and nonfiction.
-He is a regularly featured author and photographer on the National Geographic Society Blog, was a 2016 Writing By Writers Fellow, and is the co-author of the children’s book, Sip the Straw.
+He is a regularly featured author and photographer for the National Geographic Society, was a 2016 Writing By Writers Fellow, and is the co-author of the children’s book, Sip the Straw.
 Sam’s work has won the John Gardner Memorial Prize in Fiction; been a finalist in the Machigonne Story Contest; earned honorable mention in Glimmer Train; and has appeared in Harpur Palate, The New Guard Literary Review, The Earth First!
 Journal, and Nautique Magazine.
 In addition to writing, Sam is a terrestrial and marine biologist, a conservationist, and an avid adventurer.
-When not living out of his truck or a hotel room for work — or exploring some far-flung land or sea — Sam lives in an Airstream trailer tucked between two dilapidated chicken coops in rural Sonoma County, in Northern California.
+When not living out of his truck or a hotel room for work — or exploring some far-flung land or sea — Sam lives in an Airstream trailer tucked between two chicken coops in rural Sonoma County, in Northern California.

 "The Red Sea runs like a long blue finger separating Africa from the Middle East.
 A fleshless finger, bony and thin; or perhaps the shed exoskeleton of some desert insect, its northern antennae made of two gulfs: the Aqaba and the Suez.
 The six countries that border it are some of the hottest in the world — Sudan, Eritrea, Yemen, Saudi Arabia, Egypt, Djibouti — the names alone carry with them images of yellow sand quivering beneath the glare of a white sun.
 But I can assure you, the sun was not white, and the sand was not yellow.